leo-chartier/moonshot/project_report.md

 For this first version, the tool is limited to reading the content of a game and creating a visual representation of all the choices that can be made and the paths that link them.

+The only targeted engine is the most popular one in the field, [Ren'Py](https://www.renpy.org/).
+The name for the tool comes from it.

 Some additional functionalities are already in place to prepare for the next step of this project, which could not have been finished in time for this first version.
 The original target for this version was to also have a basic analysis of the recovered data by finding the path to go to a specific point in the game.

 ## Specifications

 ### Current requirements

-- The tool should be compatible with any version of Renpy.
+- The tool should be compatible with any version of Ren'Py.
   - *Many modern games still use old versions of the game engine.*
 - The tool must hook itself to the game without modifying the original code.
 - The tool must be easily removed from the game.